 Better riding posture

 Riders seeking better riding posture and hand position may feel as if they are on an unending quest.
 Good body usage is closely related to good posture, whether you are standing on the ground, seated in a chair, or riding your horse.
 Your body will work more efficiently when your frame is properly aligned.
-If you are not aligned, your body will develop compensating patterns and workarounds.
+Your body will develop compensating patterns and workarounds if you are not aligned.
 Repeated patterns develop into muscle memory.
 Over time, movement, muscle stimulation, and tissue loading create strength patterns that become permanent.
 After a while, it can be difficult to tell how much of the riding habit is due to body shape and how much is due to lifelong riding habits.
-Your mother’s advice not to slouch or you’ll get stuck that way is basically true if you slouch for long enough.
+Your mother’s advice not to slouch or you’ll get stuck that way is true if you slouch for long enough.